 At the time, investigators was unable to pinpoint where Brandon was when he made his last two phone calls.

 Brandon was reported missing three days after he went missing on February 1, 2010, according to a police report.
-Police in Sumter County said that Brandon had no police record, was not known to a*sociate with drug dealers, and was a well-liked, athletic person.
+Police in Sumter County said that Brandon had no police record, was not known to associate with drug dealers, and was a well-liked, athletic person.

 Initially, Sumter County Sheriff’s Department said there was no reason to believe any foul play would be involved, but on February 6, 2010, police walked back their statement and said they felt a crime may have been committed in Brandon’s disappearance.